dvklopfenstein/pmidcite/README.md

 then please consider using *pmidcite* on the command line alongside using PubMed in the web browser.

-Viewing citation data (including a paper's ranking among its co-citation network) downloaded from the NIH using *pmidcite* alongside the PubMed web interfase is a "Better" experience than using Google Scholar.
+Viewing citation data (including a paper's ranking among its co-citation network) downloaded from the NIH using *pmidcite* alongside the PubMed web interface is a "Better" experience than using Google Scholar.